-Everything you should know about Hedera Hashgraph
+Everything about Hedera Hashgraph

-What is Hashgraph?
+What is Hedera Hashgraph?

-Being faster, secure, and fairer than blockchain, Hashgraph is a data structure based on two unique techniques, i.e. Virtual Voting and Gossip about Gossip.
+Being faster, secure, and fairer than blockchain, Hashgraph is a data structure based on two unique techniques, i.e., Virtual Voting and Gossip about Gossip.

-Here are some of the unique properties of Hashgraph:
+What are the properties of Hashgraph?

 It uses the uniform time-stamping technique that makes it fairer than all other algorithms.

-Hashgraph works on the following two protocols:
+Hedera Hashgraph works on the following two protocols:

 - Gossip about Gossip